The Drach Caves

 What you'll do

-Upon arrival of your cruise, meet your guide at the port.
+Upon arrival of your cruise, meet the guide at the port, identified with a Shore2Shore sign.

-We will begin our tour towards the Drach Caves, located on the eastern coast of Mallorca.
-The caves are one of the island’s main tourist attractions and undoubtedly among its most remarkable natural sites, featuring a horizontal extension of approximately 1,200 meters and a maximum depth of 25 meters below the surface.
+We will begin our tour heading to the Cuevas del Drach, located on the eastern coast of Mallorca.
+The caves are one of the main tourist attractions and are undoubtedly some of the most remarkable on the island, featuring a horizontal development close to 1,200 meters in length and a maximum depth of 25 meters below the surface.

-Inside the caves lies a large underground lake, Lake Martel, considered one of the largest underground lakes in the world (177 m long and 30 m wide).
-Here, visitors can enjoy daily classical music concerts featuring pieces by Caballero, Chopin, Offenbach, and others.
-The unique beauty of these caves is enhanced by the stunning lighting design created by engineer Carlos Buigas.
+Inside the caves lies a large underground lake, the Lago Martel, considered one of the largest underground lakes in the world (177 m long by 30 m wide), where daily classical music concerts are held featuring pieces by Caballero, Chopin, Offenbach, and more.
+The unparalleled beauty of these caves is enhanced by the lighting designed and implemented by engineer Carlos Buigas.

-We will then enjoy free time in Porto Cristo, a typical Mallorcan fishing village filled with restaurants, bars, and small shops along its charming seafront promenade.
+We will have free time in Porto Cristo, a typical Mallorcan fishing village full of restaurants, bars, and small shops along the entire seafront promenade.

 Details